stuerp/foo_vis_spectrum_analyzer/docs/README.md

 Displays artwork on the graph background.
 By default the front cover of the playing track is used.
 You can override this behavior using the `Artwork file path` setting.

+`Artwork type`

+Determines which artwork will be displayed on the graph background.

+> [!Note]
+> The selection only becomes active when a new track is started.

 `Fit mode`

 Determines how over- and undersized artwork is rendered.